Originally written by Dominic Beattie

 In 1905, the Automobile Club of Queensland (ACQ) was formed to “champion the rights of motorists”.
 The ‘R’ was added to RACQ in 1921 when King George V approved the use of the ‘Royal’ prefix in recognition of the club’s patriotic efforts during World War I.

-As at July 2017, RACQ CTP insurance offers an additional At Fault Driver Injury Insurance Policy at no extra cost, and a $10 discount off the annual fee for RACQ Roadside Assistance policies.
+At the time of writing, RACQ CTP insurance offers an additional At Fault Driver Injury Insurance Policy at no extra cost for current customers, and a $10 discount off the annual fee for RACQ Roadside Assistance policies.
 To be covered by the At Fault Driver Injury Policy you must generally be 25 years or older, drive a Class 1 or 6 vehicle, and have your vehicle registered in Queensland.

 Suncorp Insurance CTP

 The Suncorp Group owns a mix of many different insurance brands including AAMI, GIO, Vero, Apia, and Shannons.
 (For general insurance outside of Queensland, Suncorp operates under the GIO brand.)

 Suncorp Insurance traces its history back to 1916 when it commenced business as the State Accident Insurance Office before soon changing its name to State Government Insurance Office (SGIO) and adding life insurance, general insurance and Compulsory Third Party to its operations.